mudmykola/mudmykola/README.md

-🖐 I'm Developer (Sass, HTML, JS) from 🇺🇦 with experience over 1 years in developing professional HTML Responsive Landing pages and Custom Websites.
+🖐 I'm Junior Front-End Engineer from 🇺🇦 with experience over 1 years in developing professional HTML Responsive Landing pages and Custom Websites.

 I prefer hourly based contracts.
 I'm looking for longterm relationship with the employer.
 Ready for a flexible work schedule.